You are currently viewing Können Kryptowährungen zurückverfolgt werden?

 What are the limits of blockchain forensics?

 Each user of Bitcoin can increase their privacy by using different wallets for different purposes.
 Fraudsters also know this and try to make analysis more difficult in order to remain anonymous.
 However, this is usually insufficient, especially when an expert is at work.
-Simply changing the address is therefore not enough.
+A simple change of address is therefore not enough.

 More difficult, however, are transactions with a Bitcoin mixer, which should ensure that the connection between the sender and the recipient of a transaction can no longer be reconstructed and at least the recipient remains anonymous.
 While it is true that this is a very reliable method for these purposes, even here scammers can make serious mistakes and thus involuntarily leave traces.
 What may be sufficient for simple user privacy in everyday payment transactions is not an obstacle in the context of analysis by a professional blockchain forensic expert.